 We can introduce a notation $\Sigma_{\mu\nu} = (\varepsilon_{\mu\rho}\,\partial_\nu - \varepsilon_{\nu\rho}\,\partial_\mu)\,(\partial^\rho\,\tilde\phi)$ to re-express the above transformation for the field strength tensor as follows

-which leads to the following transformations for the kinetic term [$-\,(1/4)\, F_{\mu\nu}\, F^{\mu\nu}$] of the Proca (i.e. massive Abelian 1-form) theory, namely;
+which leads to the following transformation for the kinetic term [$-\,(1/4)\, F_{\mu\nu}\, F^{\mu\nu}$] of the Proca (i.e. massive Abelian 1-form) theory, namely;

 It is straightforward to note that the {\it second} and {\it third} terms, on the r.h.s. of (A.5), are {\it higher} order derivative terms for a 2D theory of a vector boson.
-This is due to the fact that there are {\it three} and {\it four} derivative terms in the {\it second} and {\it third} terms, respectively, of the transformation for the field strength tensor [c.f.
-Eq.
+This is due to the fact that there are {\it three} and {\it four} derivatives in the {\it second} and {\it third} terms, respectively.
+This is clear from the transformation for the field strength tensor [cf. Eq.
 (A.5)] under (A.2) .

 We can get rid of the higher derivative terms by exploiting the on-shell conditions: $\partial_\mu\,F^{\mu\nu} + m^2\,A^\nu = 0$ and $(\Box + m^2)\,\tilde\phi = 0$.
 The {\it latter} implies that the on-shell condition $(\Box + m^2)\,\partial^\mu\,\tilde \phi = 0$ is {\it also} true.
 The second term, on the r.h.s. of (A.5), can be explicitly expressed as follows: